Step 1: Apply Online

 Yosemite Faculty Association

-The Office Administration and Clerical programs at Modesto Junior College provide students with the knowledge and skills necessary in a professional office.
+The Office Administration program at Modesto Junior College provide students with the knowledge and skills necessary in a professional office.
 Today, offices need well-trained and skilled personnel in office procedures, technology, application software, and customer service.
 Our programs are designed to effectively prepare students for entry-level employment within an office.
 Courses involving application software utilize the latest versions of the Microsoft Office Suite.
 Due to the overwhelming use of technology in offices, our program emphasizes technology in every course.

 Our courses are offered in a variety of formats: in-class, online, hybrid, and flexible scheduling.
 We offer short-term skills recognition certificates, certificates of achievements, and A.S. degrees.
 Whether you are wishing to earn a certificate, earn a degree, or gain or update job skills, we offer applicable courses to accomplish your goals.